-- 30. No person may apply to be registered in terms of this Act, if that person- - (a) is a minor on the date of submitting the application for registration; - (b) in the three years preceding the date on which the application for registration has been submitted, was convicted of or completed serving a sentence of imprisonment for murder. rape, robbery, culpable homicide involving an 15 assault, assault with intent to cause grievous bodily harm, any offence arising from the trade in or the possession of drugs. any offence involving sexual abuse of a child or any offence involving dishonesty, or any attempt to commit any of those offences; - (c) is an unrehabilitated insolvent;

-- (d) is of unsound mind;

-- (e) is a company or a close corporation that is not registered in terms of the provisions of the Companies Act.
-1973, or the Close Corporations Act, 1984 (Act No. 69 of 1984), as the case may be;

-- (f) is a trust in which-
+- 28. No person may apply to be registered in terms of this Act, it' that person- - (1/) is a minor on the date of submitting the application for registration; - (/?) in the three years preceding the date on which the application for registration has been submitted, was convicted of or completed serving a sentence of 5 imprisonment for murder, rape, robbery, culpable homicide involving an assault, assault with intent to cause grievous podily harm, any offence arising from the trade in or the possession of drugs, any offence involving sexual abuse of a child or any offence involving dish mesty, or any attempt to commit any of those of fences: - (c) is an unrehabilitated insolvent: - (d) is of unsound mind: - (t') is a company or a close corporation that is not registered in terms of the provisions of the Companies Act, 1973, or the Close Corporations Act, 1984 (Act No. 69 of 1984), as the case may be; - (f) is a trust in which- - (i) the majority of trustees having the controlling power at any given time are not South African citizens or permanent residents of South Africa: and

-- (i) the majority of trustees having the controlling power at any given time are not South African citizens; and - (ii) the majority of the beneficial interests are held by the persons referred to in subparagraph (i); - (g) is a pinner, co-director, co-trustee or co-beneficiary of any person who, in 30 terms of this Act, is disqualified or incompetent to register: or - (h) owes a prescribed debt to the State or an organ of state.
+- (ii) the majority of the beneficial interests are held by the persons referred to 20 in subparagraph (i); or - (g) owes a prescribed debt to the State or an organ of state.

-Application for registration to manufacture and distribute liquor
+Application procedure for registration to manufacture or distribute liquor